Great Siege of Gibraltar: Destruction of the floating batteries

 Curtis realised that it was unsafe to be near the flaming batteries and soon withdrew men from two more floating batteries engulfed in flame, then finally ordered a withdrawal.
 The rescue operation was hindered further when Spanish batteries opened fire after receiving more powder and shot.
 Many more men drowned or were burned in the ensuing inferno; others were hit by their own artillery.
 The Spanish ceased fire only when the mistake was realised, but it was too late.
 The rest of the Spanish batteries blew up in similar horrific style; the explosions lofted huge mushroom clouds that rose nearly 1,000 feet in the air.
 Some men were still on board and those that had jumped overboard often drowned as the vast majority couldn't swim.
 By the early hours of the morning only two floating batteries remained.
 A Spanish felucca tried to set one on fire but was driven off by British guns.
 The two were promptly set alight by them and were finished in the same way as the others by the afternoon.

 By 4:00 am, all the floating batteries had been sunk, leaving the Gibraltar waterfront a mass of debris and bodies from the wrecked Spanish ships.
 During the Grand Assault 40,000 rounds had been fired.
 Casualties in just twelve hours were heavy: 719 men on board the ships (many of whom drowned) were casualties.

 Curtis had rescued a further 357 officers and men, who thus became prisoners, while in the siege lines more casualties brought up the allied total to 1,473 men for the Grand Assault, with all ten floating batteries destroyed.
 The engagement was the fiercest battle of the American Revolutionary War.
 The British lost 15 killed and 68 men were wounded, nearly half of them from the Royal Artillery.
-A Royal Marine who had taken Pastoras large Spanish colour later presented it to Elliot.
+A British marine who had taken Pastoras large Spanish colour later presented it to Eliott.

-For Elliot and the garrison it was a great victory and for the allies it was a brutal defeat, with their plans and hopes in tatters.
+For Eliott and the garrison it was a great victory and for the allies it was a brutal defeat, with their plans and hopes in tatters.
 De Córdova was heavily criticised for not coming to help the batteries, while d'Arçon and de Crillon threw accusations and recriminations at each other.
 In Spain the news was met with consternation and despair.
 The huge crowds that had been promised a crushing victory left the area chagrined.

-On 14 September 1782, another assault by the allies by land was planned.
+On 14 September 1782, another assault by the allies, this time on land, was planned.
 The Spanish army formed up behind the batteries at the northern end of the Isthmus.
 At the same time, the Spanish ships moved across the bay, packed with more troops.
 However, de Crillon cancelled the assault, judging that losses would have been huge.
 Gibraltar nevertheless remained under siege, but Spanish bombardments decreased to about 200 rounds a day as both sides knew of the impending peace treaty.